jvmqueen/queenlang-website/index.md

 Read more in Queen's [protocol](/protocol.html).

+## Download

+The CLI Transpiler can be downloaded from our Github Packages page.
+More [here](https://github.com/jvmqueen/queen-of-java).

 ### Hello World

 Similarly to Java, the entry point of a Queen application is the *main* method.